 We also have the best year 'round climbing possibilities in the country with crags at just about every elevation imaginable.
 Between that and the large percentage of sunny days, there ain't a whole lot more you could ask for!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Arizona:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Arizona:

 Featured Route For Arizona

 Mulligan Pie 5.11b 6c 23 VIII- 23 E3 5c Arizona

 Traditionally, each hobo would add to the communal Mulligan Stew with the hopes of making it more varied and tasteful.
 This variation now climbs the original Mulligan Stew, but at the horn above the first crux, instead of bailing out right on easy ground to the low anchor, continue cranking on the left side of arete to the ledge rest.
 Finally chase two more bolts in the exposed headwall for dessert!It is easiest to clean the route by following....[more]
 Browse More Classics in Arizona